Physical Education

 Course Overview

-The OCR Cambridge National is aimed at learners who want to study sport in the context of a vocational sector qualification.
+The OCR Cambridge National is aimed for learners who want to study sport in the context of a vocational sector qualification.
 Learners will develop their knowledge and understanding of the sports sector through four units which each cover a different sector of the industry.
 Learners have the opportunity to apply theoretical knowledge about different types of sport and physical activity, skills development and sports leadership to their own practical performance.
-They will learn about contemporary issues in sport such as funding, participation, ethics and role models, technology and the media.
+They will learn about contemporary issues in sport such as funding, participation, ethics and role models, Technology in sport and sport and the media.
 Learners will develop an appreciation of the importance of sport locally and nationally, different ways of being involved in sport and of how this shapes the sports industry.
 They will be practically assessed in two sports which they should be playing outside of school regularly in order to achieve a good score, but this is not essential.

 Assessment: 1 compulsory examination unit at the end of year 11 (written) weighted at 40%, 1 compulsory coursework/practical unit weighted at 40%, 1 optional coursework unit weighted at 20%.